BabylonJS/Documentation/content/resources/Manual/Transparency_and_How_Meshes_Are_Rendered.md

 ### Known limitations

 * Due to the way rendering groups work currently, to display an AxesViewer in a scene with order independent transparency, you'll need to force it to use the rendering group 0: <Playground id="#T8UQTA#217" title="Order independent transparency and AxesViewer workaround" description="Workaround to display an AxesViewer in a scene with OIT" image="/img/playgroundsAndNMEs/oitAxesViewer.png"/>
+* OIT won't work with refraction textures as the technique just blends pixels at the same location

 ### Support in WebGPU